-Course Feedback Form - IPNFA
+Course Feedback Form - IPNFA®

 Name or anonymous:

 We would appreciate your feedback in order to improve our teaching and course management.
 Thanks you for your confidence!
 Please, Mark the most appropriate answer.

 1. Did the course meet your expectations in relation to the information that was offered by the organizer prior to the course start (to what was advertised to you)?